Back to the main page

 - Be good to yourself, and be the best reviewer you can be.
 Reviewing writing is a demanding intellectual task.
 It can trigger imposter syndrome as easily as does the prospect of writing.
 However, you are still a thinking, feeling, breathing human being.
 You do not have to know a great deal about a document’s topic—you simply have to be willing to immerse yourself in someone’s text, ask questions, and learn from each other.

-The most useful conversations about writing happen when we acknowledge that we do not have to be perfect reviewers, when we do not have to have the perfect response, and when we instead talk about our impressions and assumptions about writing and learn from each other.
+The most useful conversations about writing happen when we acknowledge that we do not have to be perfect reviewers, when we do not have to have the perfect response, and when we instead talk about our impressions and the reasons why the writing makes us respond the ways we do.

 Your skill as a reviewer will improve with time.